 Angela “Anjie-O” Oliver

 Daniel Boyd majored in creative writing at Otterbein College.
 After college he continued to write and participate in the storytelling communities he lived in until finally settling in Chicago where he and Janna founded Here’s the Story.
-He is now the Board President of the Storyluck non-profit organization, and produces the Chicago events A Month Of… and Journey to the End of the Night.
+He also founded the Storyluck non-profit organization, and produces the Chicago events A Month Of… and Journey to the End of the Night.

 Collaborators & Allies

-Following are the names of people who, through the donation of their time, art, effort, or knowledge, have given Here, Chicago and/or Here’s the Story invaluable support and resource:
+Following are the names of people who, through the donation of their time, art, effort, or knowledge, gave Here’s the Story invaluable support:

 Following are the names of people who generously gave financially through a kickstarter campaign to make Here’s the Story’s 2013 season a reality.
-Their kindness provided a space for great stories to be shared and heard, and to happen.
-Knowing these folks graced our lives and we hope to honor that grace through our continuing good work.
+Their kindness provided a space for great stories to be shared and heard.
+Knowing these folks graced our lives and we hope to honor that grace through continuing good work.
 These people stood by us in a special way and we’d like to thank them here.